-Thus, this iconographic element may suggest reference to Syrian perception of baptism.
-More common seem to be a depiction of two separated banks of Jordan, emphasizing the living water itself, which covers standing figure of Christ to his knees, waist or shoulders. (e.g., the Neonian and Arian baptisteries in Ravenna, the cathedra of Maximilian, the 6th-7th century Armenian Gospels (Erevan, Matenadaran, MS 2374, fol.
+Thus, this iconographic element may refer to Syrian perceptions of baptism.
+More common seems to be a depiction of two separated banks of the Jordan, emphasizing the living water itself, which covers the standing figure of Christ to his knees, waist, or shoulders. (e.g., the Neonian and Arian baptisteries in Ravenna, the cathedra of Maximilian, the 6th–7th century Armenian Gospels (Erevan, Matenadaran, MS 2374, fol.
 229v; Armenia Sacra.
-Memoire chretienne des Armeniens (IV-XVIII siècle, Paris, muse du Louvre, 21 fev.-21 mai 2007, 108-109).
+Memoire chretienne des Armeniens (IV–XVIII siècle, Paris, muse du Louvre, 21 fev.-21 mai 2007, 108-109).
 The “womb” shape of the river nevertheless persists in later Byzantine iconography (e.g., Gospel Book, BNF, gr.
 75, fol.
 95, 12th c; Icon from Crete, Byzantine and Christian Museum, Athens, BXM 11263, 15th century; Kılıçlar Kilise, Göreme, 10th c; Karanlik Kilise, Göreme 1040-60, and many more).

-The last point should be made concerning the position of Christ’s hands.
+One last point should be made concerning the position of Christ’s hands.
 In most cases, his hands are depicted alongside his body.
-Hands of the candidates in the Paris Gregory (Paris 510), are shown in a similar way or crossed on a chest, perhaps mimicking certain position of hands of a neophite during baptism.
-This can be a case in Shivta as well, however, a few spots of pinkish color, similar to ones in the area of his face and upper part of the body, can be seen on Christ’s left, on the level of his face, just might suggest that his hands could be lifted.
-Although, we cannot be sure of that before the wall painting is cleaned and more of the painting will be unraveled, there exists at least one example, a 6th-century painting from the Bawit monastery (Chapel XXX), where Christ is depicted with hands raised in orans position.
-This detail in Bawit is very rare, and if it did exist in Shivta, we might evince a common ground between both scenes.
-This act of prayer during the baptismal rite is referred to by Theodore of Mapsuestia, who specifically mentions the candidate standing or kneeling with ‘with outstretched arms in the posture of one who prays’ during baptismal ritual (Witcamp 2018: 192, 198-207).
+Hands of the candidates in the Paris Gregory (Paris 510), are shown in a similar way, or are crossed on a chest, perhaps mimicking certain position of the hands of a neophyte during baptism.
+This may be the case in Shivta as well; however, several spots of a pinkish color, similar to those in the area of his face and upper body, can be seen on Christ’s left, on the level of his face.
+These might suggest that his hands were lifted.
+Although we cannot be sure of this before the wall painting is cleaned and more of it revealed, at least one example of this already exists in a sixth-century painting from the Bawit monastery (Chapel XXX), where Christ is depicted with his hands raised in the orans position.
+This detail in Bawit is very rare, and if it did exist in Shivta, we might have evidence of a common ground between both scenes.
+This act of prayer during the baptismal rite is referred to by Theodore of Mapsuestia, who specifically mentions the candidate standing or kneeling with “with outstretched arms in the posture of one who prays” during baptismal ritual (Witcamp 2018: 192, 198–207).

 The face of Christ

-The best-preserved piece of the wall painting is a face of a young beardless Christ framed with short curly hair.
-Although this iconographic type seems to be less familiar today, it coincides with early iconographic scheme of Christ as infant found already in the catacombs and sarcophagi, and reflecting the symbolism of baptism as rebirth.
-Youthful image of Christ is kept in the 5th-7th centuries, although he may vary in details.
-Thus, for example, on the 6th-century ivory plaque from Syria or Egypt (British Museum, 1896,0618.1), a miniature from the Armenian Gospels, (Erevan, Matenadaran, MS 2374, fol.
-229v), or the 6th-7th-century pilgrim tokens from Qal’at Sem’an (British Museum, 1973,0501.29 and 1973,0501.30), he is depicted beardless and with short hear.
+The best-preserved piece of the wall painting is the face of a young beardless Christ framed with short curly hair.
+Although this iconographic type seems to be less familiar today, it coincides with early iconographic schemes of Christ as infant found in catacombs and sarcophagi, reflecting the symbolism of baptism as rebirth.
+The youthful image of Christ is kept in the fifth to seventh centuries, although the details vary.
+Thus, for example, on the sixth-century ivory plaque from Syria or Egypt (British Museum, 1896,0618.1), in a miniature from the Armenian Gospels, (Erevan, Matenadaran, MS 2374, fol.
+229v), or the sixth- to seventh-century pilgrim tokens from Qal’at Sem’an (British Museum, 1973,0501.29 and 1973,0501.30), Christ is depicted as beardless and with short hear.
 In the Rabbula Gospels (Florence, Biblioteca Medicea Laurenziana, cod.
 Plut.
 I, 56, fol.
-4b) Christ is depicted with a short hair, but also has a short beard.
-In the Baptism scene on Sancta Sanctorum reliquary, Christ is depicted bearded and with long hair falling on his shoulders.
-Two scenes of the Baptism of Christ were discovered in the Bawit monastery, in one of them Christ appears bearded and with a long hair (XVII), in the other – as a youth with short hair (XXX; Cledat 5-6; Badawy 1978: 252), suggesting coexistence of the two types side by side.
+4b), Christ is depicted with short hair, but also a short beard.
+In the baptism scene on the Sancta Sanctorum reliquary, Christ is depicted as bearded and with long hair falling on his shoulders.
+Two scenes of the Baptism of Christ were discovered in the Bawit monastery: in one Christ appears bearded and with long hair (XVII); in the other as a youth with short hair (XXX; Cledat 5-6; Badawy 1978: 252).
+This suggests thes coexistence of these two types.